getriskmanager on a laptop

 Risk Analysis

-SWOT (Strengths-Weaknesses-Opportunities-Threats) is a technique used to define the organisation’s internal Strengths (opportunities) and Weaknesses (threats) and including culture, structure, finance, and resources.
+SWOT (Strengths-Weaknesses-Opportunities-Threats) is a technique used to define the organisation’s internal Strengths (opportunities) and Weaknesses (threats), including culture, structure, finance, and resources.
 External Opportunities and Threats consist of variables outside the organisation, such as political, economic, social, technological, environmental, and legal risks.
 Given the scope of this analysis, a PESTEL model can be used to support this stage.

 Other methods include: